Table of Contents

-Welcome to the GIMP tutorial on adding snow to your photos!
+Welcome to the GIMP snow overlay tutorial where I show you step-by-step how easy it is to add snow to your photos!
 You’re in for a treat.

-OK, so the first thing we need to do is find a photo that we want to work with.
+OK, so the first thing we need to do is find a picture that we want to work with.

-So, adding snow to an image like this may not look realistic because you’re adding snow on a sunny day.
+So, adding snow to a picture like this may not look realistic because you’re adding snow on a sunny day.

 Although, I’m sure we’ve all experienced snow/rain on a sunny day!
 That’s a possibility.

 But for a more realistic and natural type of look, especially when you’re doing composites like this, you want to make sure that what you’re adding coincides with the image that you’re using.

 At the time of making this GIMP tutorial, I wasn’t able to find the perfect (free) photo.
 So, I just found this one real quick.

 Now that I’ve explained all of that grab a photo & let’s get started…